Mian-Muhammad-Bilal/Car-Parking-System/README.md

 4. **Edit and Delete:** Modify values or delete the entire record as needed.
 5. **Exit:** Close the program when finished.

-Explore the Car Parking System by Bilal for effective and user-friendly parking management!
+Explore the Car Parking System for effective and user-friendly parking management!